 The majority of the male population will have a different preference to the female population, and the younger generation might not be able to relate to the same images as those a lot older than they can.
 Relating images to someone’s interests will make them much more likely to convert.
 If you’re aiming to convert lots of different people, variable data printing is what you’re looking for.

 Variable data printing is one of the most successful ways of enhancing the return on investment of a direct mail campaign.
 This allows for multiple variations of a mailshot to be printed, such as different content and colour and multiple images, all within a single batch of printing.

-By using this method, it means you can appeal to multiple customers, whilst still only printing the same number of items as if you were printing a batch of standard direct mail, all of this costing you the same in terms of money and time.
+Using this method means you can appeal to multiple customers whilst still only printing the same number of items as if you were printing a batch of standard direct mail, costing you the same in terms of money and time.

 By not personalising your direct mail, you can guarantee its chances of success will be massively decreased.

-If you need assistance from a reputable mailing house, with gathering the correct data to personalise your direct mail, the personalisation itself or information on our Bulk Postage services, don’t hesitate to contact us today – firstname.lastname@example.org.
+In that case, for personalisation or information on our Bulk Postage services, don’t hesitate to contact us today – at email@example.com.